-Error Code Description

-00-Error code 03 was terminated.
+Error Code Description 00-Error code 03 was terminated.
 To exit, press the start F2 pushbutton.
 01-The machine has just powered up.
 The program has started.
 02-The electronic CPU has initiated a reset.
 The machine starts again automatically without start key actuation.

-- The presence of electrostatic disturbances. - Check the grounding connections of the mechanical parts.

-03-Infeed door or top cover is open.

-- Infeed door microswitch not operating.

-- Infeed door cam out of position.

-- Top cover microswitch not operating.

-- Open circuit in the wiring for the microswitch.
+Possible causes: • The presence of electrostatic disturbances. • Check the grounding connections of the mechanical parts.
+There is no voltage to the stepper 03-Infeed door or top cover is open. motors in this condition.
+Possible causes: Infeed door microswitch not operating.
+Infeed door cam out of position.
+Top cover microswitch not operating. • Open circuit in the wiring for the microswitch.
+04-Machine start without check.
+After error 33 if the start/reset button is pressed without opening the top cover and checking and removing any obstruction.
 06-The battery RAM is not functioning; it must be replaced.
 07-The battery RAM has lost previously stored data.
-You must re-program the necessary data (e.g., the series number of the machine/the serial number/the model number).
+You must re-program the necessary data (e.g., the serial number/the heater blower variables/sealing belt temperature setting).
 08-Optional module not functional during machine cycle.
-Faulty module operation.

-- Press the F2 pushbutton. - The machine starts working again excluding the module.
+Faulty module operation. • Press the F2 pushbutton. • The machine starts working again excluding the module.
 20-The high- and low-lifter sensors are both active when the lifter begins operation.

-Possible cause:

-- Check the operation of the two sensors. - 21-The lifter's lower sensor is active when the lifter should NOT be in the low position.
+Possible cause: Check the operation of the two sensors.
+21-The lifter's lower sensor is active when the lifter should NOT be in the low position.
+Possible causes: Check the sensor operation.
+Check the lifter's movement.
+Check the lifter's stepper motor.
+22-The lifter's low sensor is NOT active when the lifter should be in the low position: Possible causes:

-- Check the sensor operation.
+- Check the operation of the sensor.

 - Check the lifter's movement.

+- Check the connections of the motor.

 - Check the lifter's stepper motor.